huonglt/Burger-ReactJS/README.md

 This little app is a rewrite of the same Burger Builder app which I wrote a while ago using AngularJS, HTML5, and Bootstrap.
-Build tools were grunt and bower.
-Responsive and mobile-friendly

 I replace it here with ReactJS, Redux, React-Boostrap, Babel for ES6.
 Build tools are web-pack, and yarn.

+Things I learnt from making this app: EXTENSIVE
+- Webpack and yarn.
 Yarn is a tool to manage npm packages.
 I found it easier to use than npm

-I'm using jest as the test runner to test redux layer.
-Very quick, and simple to use. jest is being used by Facebook.

-Things I learnt from making this app:
 - ReactJS components: Functional components & class components, class component inheritance
 - Type checking for React Components
 - Routing with browser history